Photo by Stefan Eberhard

 Daniel also wound up playing with ex-Velvet Underground member Moe Tucker in the early-to-mid ‘90s; he played on three of her albums and several of her tours.

 In 1994 Bloodkin released their first official CD, GOOD LUCK CHARM.
 The project was produced by Johnny Sandlin (legendary producer of the Allman Brothers, Eddie Hinton, and so many others).
 Bloodkin recording projects over the years have also featured producers John Keane (R.E.M, Cowboy Junkies, etc.) and David Barbe (Son Volt, Drive By Truckers, etc.).
 All the while, the Bloodkin boys have continued to play live all over the Southeast and beyond.

-Daniel and Eric have shared the stage with different lineups throughout Bloodkin's history, but the last several years have cemented a familiar band: Daniel on vocal and guitar, Eric on guitar and backing vocal, Jon Mills on bass, and Aaron Phillips on drums.
+Daniel and Eric have shared the stage with different lineups throughout Bloodkin's history, but the last several years have cemented a familiar band: Daniel on vocal and guitar, Eric on guitar and backing vocal, John Neff on guitar and pedal steel, Jon Mills on bass, and Aaron Phillips on drums.